stevecj/client_for_poslynx/README.md

 ## Usage

-TODO: Write usage instructions here
+For example usage code, see the lib/client_for_poslynx/has_client_colsole_support.rb file.

 ## Contributing